This is a general timeline and checklist for buyers on the process of a typical home purchase.

 2. ORGANIZE FINANCE – PREAPPROVAL PHASE

-5. FUNDING PHASE (happens simultaneously with Legal Phase)
+6. LOAN APPROVAL PHASE (several phases below happen simultaneously with Legal Phase)

 THINGS START TO MOVE MORE QUICKLY NOW